top of page

 Measures:

-- Entrepreneurial training for 220 young people and young adults
+- Entrepreneurial training for 220 youth and young adults

 - Start-up capital and support for business creation

-- Job application training and mentoring for 125 young people seeking employment
+- Job application training and mentoring for 125 job-seeking youth

 - Health services for 400 pregnant women and mothers with young children